grafana/loki/docs/sources/visualize/grafana.md

 Read more about Grafana's Explore feature in the [Grafana documentation](http://docs.grafana.org/features/explore) and on how to search and filter for logs with Loki.

+## Using our new queryless experience

+To try our new app, head over to the [Explore Logs documentation (Public Preview)](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/logs/).

 ## Using Grafana Dashboards